 If you have concerns regarding the dates of the GHC conflicting with your curriculum, our Educational Outreach Committee Members are willing to communicate with the faculty at your institution to help resolve any such issues.

-So that you can begin to prepare for your application, required elements of the application include: listing of emergency management-related academic course taken or currently taking, including credit hours for each course; listing of emergency management training sessions completed or currently taking, including number of CEUs or contact hours each (worksheet provided and completion required); current resume which will be graded on community service/extracurricular activities, related professional background, and academic achievement; a 700 word essay about your professional plans in relation to emergency management and your commitment to Florida.
+So that you can begin to prepare for your application, required elements of the application include: listing of emergency management related academic course taken or currently taking, including credit hours for each course; listing of emergency management training sessions completed or currently taking, including number of CEUs or contact hours each (worksheet provided and completion required; if the worksheet is not correctly submitted, the student will receive zero (0) points for this section); current resume which will be graded on community service/extracurricular activities, related professional background, and academic achievement; a 250-750 word essay about your professional plans in relation to emergency management and your commitment to Florida; and a letter of recommendation from an EM professor/instructor, intern/volunteer advisor etc. demonstrating your suitability for the program.